 This litter is very special for me.
 Not just because my Diesel is the sire, but because of the heart and will of these pups.
 When this litter was old enough to begin solid food, we were unfortunate to feed them some contaminated canned food (later recalled!)
 The pups from Diesel and Chigra’s litter as well as the pups from Lucky X Hulda’s litter became deathly ill and were hospitalized in intensive care for more than a week.
 Several required blood transfusions, and unfortunately, we lost some very precious souls.
 It was a very difficult and heart breaking couple of weeks for us.
 But for those that survived, aside from being behind in growth from their hospital stay, were full of life and full of personality.
-Every single one had spunk and spark and they all captured a very special place in the hearts of all who have crossed their paths, including all the staff at the Animal Emergency Center.
+Every single one had spark and they all captured a very special place in the hearts of all who have crossed their paths, including all the staff at the Animal Emergency Center.
 We had to find extra special families for these extra special Guardian Rottweilers, and I think we have certainly done that!

 “Bella” Guardian Takara Von Gottschalk